gerlichlab/DNAscent/docs/source/workflows.rst

 The following is a full DNAscent workflow, where we'll start off after Guppy has finished running (users that need help with Guppy should refer to the `Oxford Nanopore webpages <https://nanoporetech.com/nanopore-sequencing-data-analysis>`_).
 In particular, we assume the following:

 * you have a directory of 1D R9.5 or R9.4.1 450bp/s Oxford Nanopore fast5 reads (which may be in subdirectories) that you want to use for detection,
-* these reads have been basecalled to fastq format using Albacore or Guppy (available from Oxford Nanopore),
+* these reads have been basecalled to fastq format using Guppy (available from Oxford Nanopore),
 * you have a reference/genome file (in fasta format) for your reads.

 Example Workflow